luisangulouk/githubV4/README.md

 __*App refactor process*__

-App has been refactor in order to retreive data from github's Graphql API as requested
+App has been refactor in order to retrieve data from github's Graphql API as requested

 Your first ticket is as follows: